prdproduct-management

 Organized by priority:

 • P0 (Must ship): 3-5 maximum.
-Every P0 includes an inline evidence citation — "4 of 6 users reported..." or a direct customer quote.
+Every P0 includes an inline citation — "4 of 6 users reported..." or a direct customer quote.
 If you have more than 5 P0s, you haven't prioritized.

 • P1 (Should ship): High value.
 Users notice if missing.